 6. Sustainable Dining

-This means that when eating out, diners are choosing restaurants that aren’t just serving tasty food.
+This means that diners are choosing restaurants that aren’t just serving tasty food when eating out.
 They’re also basing their choice on restaurants that are focused on sustainability.

 Here’s what restaurant owners can do to promote sustainability practices in their establishment: